msevestre/CKD-Quakification/re_output/Report.md

 With the drug-specific parameters fixed, the healthy PBPK model was translated to a CKD PBPK model CKD according to the defined method.

 A population with Stage 3 CKD was created according to the demographic parameters of the target population presented in the study of Kirch 1981<sup>53</sup> (eGFR 37-60 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3.3.4**.
+Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3-9**.

 A population with Stage 4 CKD was created according to the demographic parameters of the target population presented in the study of Kirch 1981<sup>53</sup> (eGFR 17-30 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3.3.5**.
+Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3-10**.

 A population with Stage 5 CKD was created according to the demographic parameters of the target population presented in the study of Kirch 1981<sup>53</sup> (eGFR 5-9 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3.3.6**.
+Simulation of the pharmacokinetics of atenolol after multiple oral doses of 100 mg once daily for 7 days in this target population is presented in **Figure 3-11**.

 A population with Stage 3 CKD was created according to the demographic parameters of the target population presented in the study of Sassard 1977<sup>65</sup> (eGFR 46-60 mL/min/1.73m<sup>2</sup>).
-Simulation of the whole blood pharmacokinetics of atenolol after a single oral dose of 100 mg in this target population is presented in Figure **3.3.7**.
+Simulation of the whole blood pharmacokinetics of atenolol after a single oral dose of 100 mg in this target population is presented in Figure **3-12**.

 A population with Stage 4-5 CKD was created according to the demographic parameters of the target population presented in the study of Sassard 1977<sup>65</sup> (eGFR 8-24 mL/min/1.73m<sup>2</sup>).
-Simulation of the whole blood pharmacokinetics of atenolol after a single oral dose of 100 mg in this target population is presented in Figure **3.3.8**.
+Simulation of the whole blood pharmacokinetics of atenolol after a single oral dose of 100 mg in this target population is presented in Figure **3-13**.

 A population with Stage 3-4 CKD was created according to the demographic parameters of the target population presented in the study of Wan 1979<sup>55</sup> (eGFR 15-42 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of atenolol after a single oral dose of 50 mg in this target population is presented in Figure **3.3.9**.
+Simulation of the pharmacokinetics of atenolol after a single oral dose of 50 mg in this target population is presented in Figure **3-14**.

 ![](images/003_section_undefined-section-3/010_section_undefined-section-10/012_section_Atenolol_CKD/7_time_profile_plot_Atenolol_Kirch_CKD3_100_mg_PO.png)

+<a id="figure-3-9"></a>

-Figure 9: Simulation of the pharmacokinetics of Atenolol after multiple doses of 100 mg once daily in subjects with CKD.
-Observed data (circles) presented from Kirch.
+**Figure 3-9: Simulation of the pharmacokinetics of Atenolol after multiple doses of 100 mg once daily in subjects with CKD.
+Observed data (circles) presented from Kirch.**

 <br>